E-Alharbi/ROBIN/README.md

 # Performance prediction of automated crystallographic model-building pipelines

-A tool to predict the performance of four crystallographic model-building pipelines (ARP/wARP, Buccaneer, PHENIX AutoBuild and SHELXE) as well as their combinations.
+Protein Model Building Pipeline Predictor (PMBPP) is a tool to predict the performance of four crystallographic model-building pipelines (ARP/wARP, Buccaneer, PHENIX AutoBuild and SHELXE) as well as their combinations.
 Structure completeness and R-work/R-free are the measures that the tool can predict.